ambiguousname/ambiguousname.github.io/drafts/fortran_format.md

 ### Disclaimer

-This post will not attempt to distinguish between what is or isn't supported between different FORTRAN versions, since Flang-RT doesn't make this distinction either.
-For instance, the following code will compile for most FORTRAN compilers (although most will throw a warning if you set the standard):
+This post will not attempt to distinguish between what is or isn't supported between different FORTRAN standards, since Flang-RT doesn't make this distinction either.
+For instance, the following code will compile for most FORTRAN compilers (although most will throw a warning if you set the FORTRAN standard):

 ```fortran
 Program Main